Sereg20/Task_Center/SCC_config/4 Add certificates/README.md

 ## Details

 With this step you will create and download to your local computer all required certificates to establish trust between SAP Cloud Connector and your Backend System.
-You will need all these certificates during SAP S4HANA configuration
+You will need all these certificates during SAP S4HANA Configuration

 ### Step 1: Create System certificate